revive-adserver/revive-adserver/tests/memory/README.txt

 auto_append_file = /location/to/this/folder/memory_append.php
 }}}

-Following file analyze each Openads file and create a tab separated file inside "var" folder: memory.log
+Following file analyze each OpenX file and create a tab separated file inside "var" folder: memory.log

 There is no much use of memory footprint tests without any data stored in database.
 In order to generate testing data please use provided "generate-data.php" script which generates as many records